jacobobryant/site/public/post/2019/learn-clojure/index.md

 #### Run from a file

-I recommend starting out with the [Atom](https://atom.io) text editor.[1]
-After you install it, create a new project folder.
-Within that folder, edit a new file `src/web/core.clj` with Atom.
+I recommend starting out with the [Atom](https://atom.io) text editor.
+You don't have to this right away, but before too long you should install the parinfer plugin (`apm install parinfer`).
+After you install Atom, create a new project folder.
+Within that folder, edit a new file `src/web/core.clj`.
 So your project folder should look like this:

 ```bash
 $ tree myproject/